 Building Bridges across Communities in Bradford

-We are: Lashman Singh, Ken Leach, Julie Woodhurst, Keith Thomson, Frances Atkins, Helen Bradshaw Lynskey, Graham Walker and Steve Barnbrook.
+We are: Lashman Singh, Ken Leach, Julie Woodhurst, Frances Atkins, Helen Bradshaw Lynskey, Graham Walker, Steve Barnbrook, John Henkel, Becky Hutchinson & Rob Edwards.

 We have a range of knowledge and experience within the voluntary and statutory sector.
 Many of us are already involved in similar areas of volunteering work with people in need of food & came together in one organisation in pursuit of consolidating such efforts across the District.